Chronic Back Pain Action Plan: Complete Step-by-Step Guide

 • Alternative therapies and emerging treatments

-Immediate Changes You Can Make Today
+Changes You Can Make Right Now

 • Set hourly reminders to stand and stretch